 How to get there:

-- Take train to Ercolano (Circumvesuviana line)
+- Take the train to Ercolano (Circumvesuviana line)

 - Bus to starting point (€10 return, runs every hour)